PeterEFrancis/lorentz-attractor/README.md

 To run the simulation
  1. Download the repository.
- 1. Navigate to repository directory
+ 1. Navigate to repository directory.
  1. (Optionally) generate data in **generate_data.ipynb** using jupyter.
 To do this, you need to have Cython installed.
 There is genereated data provided, **L_data.npy**.
  1. (Optionally) modify view settings in **Lorenz_Attractor.py**.
  1. Run **Lorenz_Attractor.py**: